MetaLoc: Learning to Learn Wireless Localization: Experimental Evaluations

 \subsubsection{Convergence of test errors}

-During the meta-test stage in the new environment, the well-trained meta-parameters are obtained, and the convergence results of the test errors with respect to the number of gradient steps are shown in Fig.~\ref{fig:test-error}.
-The figure demonstrates that, compared to the JT and RI, the three paradigms of MetaLoc only require a few gradient steps to converge to a the satisfactory performance, showcasing their great dynamic environmentl adaptation abilities.
-Moreover, MAML-DG requires fewer gradient steps to converge compared with MAML and MAML-TS.
+During the meta-test stage in a new environment, the well-trained meta-parameters are obtained, and the convergence results of the test errors with respect to the number of gradient steps are shown in Fig.~\ref{fig:test-error}.
+As demonstrated in the figure, the proposed MetaLoc outperforms the baseline methods TL and RI, requiring only a few gradient steps to converge to satisfactory performance.
+This showcases the extraordinary environmental adaptation abilities of MetaLoc.
+Moreover, our proposed MAML-DG requires fewer gradient steps to converge than both MAML and MAML-TS.

-In summary, MetaLoc is beneficial for fast adaptation on test tasks with only a small amount of data.
-MAML-DG and MAML-TS achieves a faster convergence and smaller localization errors than MAML in most cases.
-The advantage of MAML-DG over MAML is significant, while MAML-TS sometimes may have an inferior performance originating from overfitting issues.
-Compared to the standard JT method, MetaLoc is superior in terms of having fewer localization errors and a significantly faster convergence; fewer fine-tuning gradient steps are required for MetaLoc.